 While all-female workforces are quite rare, especially when it comes to certain industries, they do exist.
 Companies with only female employees are usually not-for-profit organizations working towards the empowerment of women.

-Unlike other organizations that offer standard employment benefits, these companies take a rather interesting approach when it comes to rewarding its employees.
+Unlike other organizations that offer standard employment benefits, these companies take a rather interesting approach, in the form of a radical benefits outlook, when it comes to rewarding its employees.

 Choosing smart benefits for an all-female workforce requires understanding the day-to-day challenges of an average female employee.